Financial Conduct Authority Disputes Solicitors & Lawyers in Manchester and London

-Our FCA investigations solicitors have a wealth of experience with dealing with the Financial Conduct Authority can offer their expert advice and assistant when you are under investigation.
+Our FCA investigations solicitors have a wealth of experience with dealing with the Financial Conduct Authority and can offer their expert advice and assistance when you are under investigation.

 Financial Services and Markets Act 2000 regulates financial service activity.
 This includes;

 - Advising on mortgages;

 If you carry on any regulatory activities without authorisation, you will be committing a criminal offence.
 Any agreement made will also be unenforceable.

 The Financial Services and Markets Act 2000 also covers the regulation of market activities, with the remit to preserve integrity.
 It does this by allowing enforcement against individuals and firms with penalties both criminal and civil.

 The promotion of investment activity without authorisation or approval is also prohibited under the Financial Services and Markets Act 2000.
 This includes invitations and communications made to investors and is a criminal offence.

 Our team of expert solicitors can provide advice and representation for those under investigation.
 We can advise on what constitutes regulated activity, advise on the merits of any defences to allegation, and advise on the enforceability of contracts.

 If you would like to enquire about any matters regarding a Financial Conduct Authority investigation, please complete our online contact form here or send an email to us at [email protected] and one of our solicitors shall call you back.
 Alternatively, please call our FCA investigations Solicitors on 0330 127 8888 for a no obligation discussion.

 According to provisions made under the Financial Services and Markets Act (FSMA) 2000, financial activities have to be regulated by the Financial Conduct Authority.
 Any firm (whether a business, a not-for-profit or a sole trader) carrying out a regulated activity must be authorised or registered by us, unless they are exempt.